xinbian/schrodinger/README.rst

 ---------------
 * Main code: run the /schrodinger/schrodinger.py use python
 * Unit test: use the following script in folder /tests/ : nosetests --with-cov --cov-config .coveragerc --cover-html
+* Some important variables are period, period of the input function; time, independable variable domain; y, input wave function; resol, basis function set length; vx, potential energy; c, constant; basis, basis type.

 Features
 --------

 * The code mainly solves two problems.
 First, given a function, it can output the function operated by Hamilton operator.
 Second, the code uses variational method to find the ground state and plot the ground state (corresponding to smallest eigenvalue)
-* Fourier series and Legendre polynominals are used as basis functions
+* Fourier series and Legendre polynomials are used as basis functions
 * For simplicity, potential energy function can only be constant
+* If potential function is a constant, the ground state should be 1 (after normalization), the default output has the same result.
+However, if we change the resol (resolution), the ground state of Legendre will change.
+Sometimes it can output the right results, sometimes not.
+I think this the right results will be extracted if an infinite resolution is used.

 Methodology
 -----------------